Who participates in community coalitions?

 - build public support for prevention efforts

 - work to identify community needs, develop the resources to address those needs, and provide a link between individuals in need of assistance and the systems of care in their community

 If you’re an individual, service provider, or business seeking to become involved in the Alcohol, Tobacco, and Other Drug (ATOD) prevention efforts within your community, this is the place to look.
 Unless otherwise noted, the groups listed below have open memberships and welcome your involvement.
 If you’re involved in an ATOD prevention, intervention, or treatment coalition in our region, and don’t see your group listed below, please contact us.
 We look forward to meeting you, and including your group on this list.

 Our Community Partnerships

 Alliance on Underage Drinking ALOUD

-- Who: Based at The Council on Alcohol & Drug Abuse, the coalition offers monthly networking and planning opportunities for those in the Dallas County substance abuse prevention field.
+- Who: Based at The Council on Alcohol & Drugs, the coalition offers monthly networking and planning opportunities for those in Dallas County.

-- What: Uses the Substance Abuse and Mental Health Services Administration’s Strategic Prevention Framework model to plan prevention focusing on marijuana abuse, prescription drug abuse, and most importantly, underage drinking and young adult binge drinking.
+- What: Uses the Substance Abuse and Mental Health Services Administration’s Strategic Prevention Framework model to plan prevention focusing on marijuana, prescription drugs, and most importantly, underage drinking and young adult binge drinking.

 - Contact Information: June Deibel, 214-522-8600, ext.
 256 Jdeibel@dallascouncil.org, https://allianceonunderagedrinking.org